 So the best way to view BlacKkKlansman is as a movie that knows it’s a movie, and that certain pleasures and dangers are its heritage.
-It liberally embellishes its true story with cinematic suspense and scenes of crowd-pleasing comic triumph, which, tellingly, have both drawn criticism and got applause from the theater I saw it at in West LA.
+It wildly embellishes its true story with scenes of cinematic suspense and crowd-pleasing comic triumph, which, tellingly, have both drawn criticism and got applause from the theater I saw it at in West LA.
 But the whole experience, particularly the controversy-inviting ending, asks you to be careful where you try to draw the line between what’s “just a movie” and what’s something more.
-BlacKkKlansman is structured literally as connective tissue between Hollywood myth and your newsfeed, and the mechanisms of commercial cinema are its weapon of choice.
+BlacKkKlansman is structured literally as connective tissue between Hollywood myth and your newsfeed, and the mechanisms of commercial cinema are its blunt-force weapon of choice.

-What is BlacKkKlansman‘s agenda?
+What is the film’s agenda?
 Not having Trump in the White House would be nice, but the film is under no illusions that the problem began with his political career or will end with it.
-For a film with such direct attacks on a current sitting President, its perspective is expansive rather than myopic: its subject is a continuum larger than Trump, Stallworth, David Duke, the black power movement, the modern police force, and cinema itself.
+The film’s perspective is expansive rather than myopic: its subject is a continuum larger than Trump, Stallworth, David Duke, the black power movement, the modern police force, and cinema itself.
 It starts already close to the edge of what’s comfortable for laughter or suspense (or even choir-preaching), and by the end has gone so far beyond that you should feel shaken, nauseous, and a bit conflicted at how the movie got you there.
 If its tactics rub you the wrong way, run with that feeling, because dismissing it would be even worse.
-Its value as cinema is to make visceral what might otherwise be safely removed into history or theory.
+Its value is to make visceral what might otherwise be safely removed into history or theory.
 It’s rousing because it never gives in to empty fatalism but sure as shit won’t offer easy answers.
-And it says, among other things, that laughing at an Alec Baldwin skit won’t do a thing.
+And it says, among other things, that laughing at an Alec Baldwin skit won’t do a damn thing.
 A clarion call for its audience if there ever was one.